 Dr. Terry L. Maple serves as the volunteer Chair of the Council.
 Dr. Maple served as the founding CEO of Zoo Atlanta, creating the vision that led to the stunning renaissance of a condemned zoo into a world-class showpiece.
 During his tenure, Zoo Atlanta established a Nairobi-based program of African conservation research – one of a handful of zoo-supported research programs in Africa with a full-time zoo scientist in residence.

 Dr. Michael Hutchins serves as Safari Professionals’ Director, Conservation and Science.
-Dr. Hutchins has served as Coordinator of Research at the Wildlife Conservation Society, the William Conway Chair of Conservation and Science for the Association of Zoos and Aquariums and, most recently, CEO of The Wildlife Society.
+Dr. Hutchins has served as Coordinator of Research at the Wildlife Conservation Society's world-famous Bronx Zoo, the William Conway Chair of Conservation and Science for the Association of Zoos and Aquariums and, most recently, CEO of The Wildlife Society.
 Michael is an accomplished author and editor, having published over 200 books, articles and reports.
 His extensive world-wide travels have included Botswana, Kenya, South Africa, Tanzania, Zambia and Zimbabwe.